 Emotional engagement can make a differentiating factor to the success of your content marketing campaigns.
 By triggering an emotional response in the reader or viewer, you can make them want to share your content.

 - Visual content both static as well as in motion, makes people stop their scrolling through your content.
-If all they see is plain text, try adding more (original) images, animated gifs, video’s and emoji to your content to trigger that emotion with your visitors.
+If all they see is plain text, try adding more (original) images, animated gifs, videos, and emojis to your content to trigger that emotion with your visitors.

 - Different media trigger various types of emotions.
 Not everyone enjoys reading a blog post.
-Keeping this in mind, by creating a mixture of content.
+Keep this in mind, by creating a mixture of content.
 This does not have to mean, that you’ve got to build everything from scratch.
 You can repurpose existing content as well for this to make it easier for yourself.

-The playing field is levelled, people are bombarded with content on a daily basis, and standing out from the crowd is getting harder every day.
+The playing field is leveled, people are bombarded with content on a daily basis, and standing out from the crowd is getting harder every day.

 However, if you’re willing to start experimenting more, if you’re ready to think outside of the box and get your hands dirty, you can start to generate more traffic to your content than ever before.

 Content marketing should be part of everyone’s marketing strategy.
-Trying to Growth Hack your brand story is about making it easier for people to discover your content, devour it across all your channels and share everywhere.
+Trying to Growth Hack your brand story is about making it easier for people to discover your content, devour it across all your channels, and share it everywhere.
 Any concept or opportunity you find to do so is an experiment worth exploring.
 It’s time to Growth Hack your content.

 What ways are you using to growth hack your content?
 Leave a comment below so we can all learn from each other.